-S. 1204, H. 1823: An Act relating to remedy for the sale of sick puppies and kittens
+S. 1204, H. 1823: An Act relating to the remedy for the sale of sick puppies and kittens

 MSPCA Position: Support